guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

     keymap and consolefont loads the specified keymap and font from /etc/vconsole.conf modconf includes modprobe configuration files.
     block adds all block device modules.
     encrypt is required to detect and unlock an encrypted root partition.
-This must be placed before filesystems.
+This must be placed before file systems.

 Recreate the initramfs image ...